tomgtqq/SDC-P8-PID-Controller/README.md

 For example, if the vehicle is running quickly and fast approaching the centerline. this means that the error is quickly decreasing, That decreasing error has a negative rate of change, which will produce a negative value.
 That negative value will be added to our controller's output.
 Therefore lowering the steering value. preventing the Vehicle from overshooting.
 In the project, I take current CTE minus the Prevouise CTE  ```Kd *(cte - p_error)```

 ![PID](./image/PID.png)
-When there is a bias in the system, we had better use past CTE data to correct the system bias.
-So Integral controller will do calculate all the CTE Subtract from the steering value.
-In the project, I take ```Ki * ∑ cte```.
+When there was a bias in the system, we had better use past CTE data to correct the system bias.
+So the Integral controller will do calculate all the CTE Subtract from the steering value.
+In the project, I took ```Ki * ∑ cte```.

 There are three branches each contribute some amount to the overall output of the controller and there are three parameters to weigh each controller contribution.
 So the finial controller output is ``` -Kp *p_error - Ki* i_error - Kd * d_error ```